ooni/probe-engine/oonimkall/README.md

 # Package github.com/ooni/probe-engine/oonimkall

-Package oonimkall implements API used by OONI mobile apps.
-We expose this API to mobile apps using gomobile.
+Package oonimkall implements APIs used by OONI mobile apps.
+We expose these APIs to mobile apps using gomobile.

+We expose two APIs: the task API, which is derived from the API originally exposed by Measurement Kit, and the session API, which is a Go API that mobile apps can use via `gomobile`.

 This package is named oonimkall because it's a ooni/probe-engine mplementation of the mkall API implemented by Measurement Kit in, e.g., [mkall-ios](https://github.com/measurement-kit/mkall-ios).

-The basic tenet of oonimkall is that you define an experiment task you wanna run using a JSON, then you start such task, and you receive events as serialized JSONs.
+The basic tenet of the task API is that you define an experiment task you wanna run using a JSON, then you start such task, and you receive events as serialized JSONs.
 In addition to this functionality, we also include extra APIs used by OONI mobile.

+The basic tenet of the session API is that you create an instance of `Session` and use it to perform the operations you need.